rticommunity/rticonnext-wan-demo/security_scenarios/scenario_2/README.md

 On Home Office 1:

-1. Start a Shapes Demo publisher on domain 1.
+1. Start a Shapes Demo publisher on **domain 1**.
 Publish some shapes.
-2. In a terminal, set up NDDSHOME pointing at the Connext installation and set these variables:
+2. In a terminal, set up `NDDSHOME` pointing at the Connext installation and set these variables:

     ```bash
     export PUBLIC_ADDRESS=<public_IP_address>
     export PUBLIC_PORT=<PUBLIC_PORT>
     ```

-3. Set the SECURITY_FILES_PATH environment variable pointing at the security files folder.
-This could be NDDSHOME or the *security_files* folder in this repository:
+3. Run Routing Service:

     ```bash
-    export SECURITY_FILES_PATH=security_scenarios/security_files/
-    ```

-4. Run Routing Service:

-    ```bash
     cd security_scenarios/scenario_2/
-    $NDDSHOME/bin/rtiroutingservice -cfgFile RsConfig_Local.xml -cfgName RsConfig_Local
+    $NDDSHOME/bin/rtiroutingservice -cfgFile "../../Qos.xml;RsConfig_Active.xml" -cfgName RsConfig_Active
     ```

 On Home Office 2:

-1. Start a Shapes Demo subscriber on domain 1.
+1. Start a Shapes Demo subscriber on **domain 1**.
 Subscribe to some shapes.
-2. In a terminal, set up NDDSHOME pointing at the Connext installation and set these variables:
+2. In a terminal, set up `NDDSHOME` pointing at the Connext installation and set these variables:

     ```bash
     export PUBLIC_ADDRESS=<public_IP_address>
     export PUBLIC_PORT=<PUBLIC_PORT>
     ```

-3. Set the SECURITY_FILES_PATH environment variable pointing at the security files folder.
-This could be NDDSHOME or the *security_files* folder in this repository:
+3. Run Routing Service:

     ```bash
-    export SECURITY_FILES_PATH=security_scenarios/security_files/
-    ```

-4. Run Routing Service:

-    ```bash
     cd security_scenarios/scenario_2/
-    $NDDSHOME/bin/rtiroutingservice -cfgFile RsConfig_Local.xml -cfgName RsConfig_Local
+    $NDDSHOME/bin/rtiroutingservice -cfgFile "../../Qos.xml;RsConfig_Active.xml" -cfgName RsConfig_Active
     ```

 ## Expected output

-After some seconds, once discovery is completed, Home Office 2 should start receiving the shapes that Home Office 1 publishes.
-Actually, you could start any number of Shapes Demo publishers on either side and the other one should receive those, as well.
-Routing Service helps with scalability because you do not need to initiate new WAN connections per application, you just need Routing Service to take care of that for you.
+After a few seconds, once discovery is completed, Home Office 2 should start receiving the shapes that Home Office 1 publishes.
+Actually, you could start any number of Shapes Demo publishers on either side and the other one should receive those as well.
+Routing Service helps with scalability because you do not need to initiate new WAN connections per application, Routing Service will simply take care of that for you.